VeenaAnil/spring-boot-userregistration-authentication/README.md

     "password": "PASsword123"
 }

-Response : Will provide the gewnerated token in the response header.
+Response : Will authenticate user and generate token and send this back on the response header.

 Please write a Spring REST controller that handles user registration.
 The REST resource should be accessible via "/userservice/register" and accepts following JSON data: